-Intent: The National Ski Patrol Memorial is to be given to the family of any member of the National Ski Patrol who has lost his or her life in the line of ski patrol duties.
+The National Ski Patrol Memorial is to be given to the family of any member of the National Ski Patrol who has lost his or her life in the line of ski patrol duties.

-- A. The request for this memorial must be on an approved form and will require a sponsoring letter. - B. Approvals are required by region and/or division director and division awards advisor. - C. The member's family will receive a certificate plaque and medallion. - D. A region director or higher officer must make presentation of the NSP Memorial at a special occasion.
-Persons closely associated with the member should be invited to attend. - E. The member's name will be permanently engraved on the memorial and housed at the national offices, recognizing the member's devotion to duty. - F. Members who die while not on duty may be recognized at the division level and may include a letter of recognition from the National Chair.
+- 1 The request for this memorial must be on an approved form and will require a sponsor's recommendation. - 2 Approvals are required by region and/or division director and division awards advisor. - 3 The member's family will receive a certificate plaque and medallion. - 4 A region director or higher officer must make presentation of the NSP Memorial at a special occasion.
+Persons closely associated with the member should be invited to attend. - 5 The member's name will be permanently engraved on the memorial and housed at the national offices, recognizing the member's devotion to duty. - 6 Members who die while not on duty may be recognized at the division level and may include a letter of recognition from the National Chair.

-Section 12.7 NATIONAL OUTSTANDING AWARDS
+Section 12.7 - National Outstanding Awards